Viscous attenuation of gravitational waves propagating through an inhomogeneous background: Redshift and distance relation

 Buchert's averaging scheme provides us with a method of spatially averaging scalar quantities in the backreaction framework.
 Such quantities need to be related to cosmological observables.
 A possible approach relies on the study of distance-redshift relation in an inhomogeneous universe using an approximate metric \cite{Futamase2}.
 In our present investigation, we consider a more consistent scheme based on the procedure of averaging.
 The covariant scheme proposed by S. R\"{a}s\"{a}nen \cite{R_s_nen_2009,R_s_nen_4_2010} provides us with a way of doing this.
 This scheme gives the relation between effective redshift and angular diameter distance $D_A$ in the following way,

-(\autoref{eq:covariantsch1}) provides an expression of effective redshift $z$ in terms of the scale factor $a_D$ of the domain D. Certain conditions must be satisfied to apply the covariant scheme.
+(\autoref{eq:covariantsch1}) provides an expression of effective redshift $z$ in terms of the scale factor $a_D$ of the domain $D$.
+Certain conditions must be satisfied to apply the covariant scheme.
 These are: (i) spatial averages are determined on hypersurfaces of statistical homogeneity and isotropy, and (ii) structure evolution is slow compared to the travel time of GW from source to the observer.

 For our model, domain D is the region of spacetime through which the GW travels while propagating from the source to the observer.
 Domain D could have any combination of fractions of underdense and overdense regions, i.e. any combination of $(\lambda_u, \lambda_o)$ as long as $\lambda_u + \lambda_o = 1$ is satisfied. $(\lambda_u, \lambda_o)$ in turn are governed by $(\alpha,\beta)$.
 In this work, we take various combinations of allowed values of $(\alpha,\beta)$ in our analysis.
-Using the expressions for $H_D$ and $\langle\rho_D\rangle$ that we calculated from our model for the two cases - viscous and non-viscous, and using the covariant scheme (\autoref{eq:covariantsch1}, \autoref{eq:covariantsch2}), we can calculate $D_A$ for our model.
-In (\autoref{fig:DA}), we plot the ratio of angular diameter distance for our model to the present Hubble-length scale ($D_{H}= cH_{0}^{-1} $) as a function of effective redshift with different combinations of $(\alpha,\beta)$.
-From this figure, one can see that for low redshifts, curves for our model overlap with each other and with the $\Lambda$CDM curve, but as we increase the redshift, curves start deviating from the $\Lambda$CDM curve.
-Inclusion of viscosity in the analysis results in deviation in the plots for both the $\Lambda$CDM model and our model.
-It is observed that plots of viscous cases have a higher magnitude of $D_A$ for the same value of $z$ in comparison to corresponding non-viscous cases.
+Using the expressions for $H_D$ and $\langle\rho_D\rangle$ that we calculated from our model for the two cases - viscous (with only $\xi$, but no $\eta$ since $\eta$ doesn't affect the background) and non-viscous, and using the covariant scheme (\autoref{eq:covariantsch1}, \autoref{eq:covariantsch2}), we can calculate $D_A$ for our model.